-I’ve been meaning to have a go at smoking duck with earl grey tea for ages as I love the flavour of bergamot and so Chris and I fashioned a steamer from a roasting tray, a cooling rack and some tin foil.
-I threw in some lemon zest and lavender stems and it came together really well, producing the most delicately perfumed, succulent duck.
-Thankfully, the lavender and bergamot were still discernible but not overpowering, a total fluke on my part as I had no idea of the right quantities.
+I’ve been meaning to have a go at smoking duck with earl grey tea for ages as I love the flavour of bergamot and so I fashioned a steamer from a roasting tray, a cooling rack and some tin foil.
+I threw in some lemon zest and lavender stems and it came together really well, producing delicately perfumed, succulent duck.
+Thankfully, the lavender and bergamot were still discernible but not overpowering, a total fluke on my part.

 Earl Grey and Lavender Smoked Duck

 1 star anise

 4oz golden caster sugar